RocketChat/Rocket.Chat.Electron/README.md

 `package.json`).
 If the file is found, the initial "Connect to server" screen will be skipped and it will attempt to connect to the first server in the array that has been defined and drop the user right at the login screen.
-Note that the `servers.json` will only be checked if no other servers have already be added, even if you uninstall the app without removing older preferences, it will not be triggered again.
+Note that the `servers.json` will only be checked if no other servers have already been added, even if you uninstall the app without removing older preferences, it will not be triggered again.